 Core Collection Lists are important selection tools.
-We select the title suggested in Appendix A of the FDLP Handbook.
 We periodically review the online version of the FDLP "Suggested Core Collection: Academic Library" to make sure that we have selected all documents useful to our patrons.
-Special attention is given to published lists such as the fifty most frequently selected item numbers compiled by Peter Hernon and Gary Purcell in "Developing Collections of the U.S. Government Publications" and to GPO's Best Sellers.
+Special attention is given to published lists such as GPO's New and Noteworthy and Best Sellers.

 The Annotated GPO Depository Union List of Item Sections entitled File Libraries, Listing of Files in UNIONL [database] (GP 3:32/2:) is particularly useful in that it provides item numbers, agency, class stem, survey number/data, and a description, as well as listing the numbers of all depositories selecting the item number.
 One can check selections of nearby libraries and coordinate holdings whenever desirable.
 These listings are now available online at the FDLP website.

 The Sales Product Catalog - GP (3.22/7:) - is a fine selection and current awareness source; however, it is limited to publications for sale by GPO.
 User access is excellent by means of stock number, SuDoc number, or dictionary index of interfiled titles, series, key words, key phrases, subjects, and personal authors.
 A web link is included in the Library catalog.